garykac/woven/docs/spell-list.md

 Only once per movement action (physical or magical) per charge.

-### Cloudwalk
+### Cloudpush
 ```
-@ . .
+@ .
 X
-. . . .
+. . .
-X . . .
+.
+X .
 ```
 Element: Air

-'Category: Mage Move

-A perfectly flat-top cloud walkway forms between the start and end location.

-Move yourself 5 spaces across this walkway, passing over any barriers and water.

-The walkway must end at the same elevation as the start location, and it may not pass through a higher elevation space.
+Category: Mage Other Move, Mage Other Attack

+All creatures in target space are surrounded by cloud puffs and pushed into the same neighboring space.

+If they are pushed through a barrier (off a cliff, into a cliff wall, or over a river), then that's really unfortunate (Attack 1).

 ### Dispel
 ```